Nithyanand-b/SPI/README.md

 # Functional Verification of an SPI Memory Interface Using UVM
-This project implements a robust and modular **SPI (Serial Peripheral Interface) Controller**.
+This project implements a modular **SPI (Serial Peripheral Interface) Controller**.
 It supports both read and write operations with proper protocol handling using a finite state machine (FSM).

 ---